 - If the doctor diagnoses cellulitis, you will be treated with antibiotics.

 - If you have an abscess, then the collection of pus will need to be drained.
 This may involve stitch removal or an incision to make a track so that pus can flow out or drain to the surface.
 You likely will also need antibiotics.
 Further home care will include soaking the infected area with clean warm towels three to four times a day to assist the healing process.

 - If your wound's edges separate, the wound may need to be left open to heal on its own.
 Your treatment will likely also include antibiotics.

-- If there is something in the wound (termed a foreign body that may be a piece of dirt, or splinter, or a broken needle or metal barb) that is causing the infection: This material will need to be removed by a physician.
+- When there is something in the wound (termed a foreign body that may be a piece of dirt, or splinter, or a broken needle or metal barb) that is causing the infection.
+This material will need to be removed by a physician.

 Must Read Articles Related to Suture Care

 An abscess is has several causes and can appear on many parts of the body, such as the dental, vaginal, and rectal areas.
 In general, home remedies or cures are...learn more >>

 Antibiotics are prescribed to individuals to cure disease by killing bacteria.
 There are over 100 antibiotics.
 The main classes of antibiotics include penicilli...learn more >>

 Cellulitis is a bacterial infection of the skin and soft tissues that causes swelling, redness, tenderness and warmth.
 Treatment will involve antibiotics.
 Sever...learn more >>

 Patient Comments & Reviews